etcenterprise/ets-website/_content/about.md

 ---
-title: About Page
+title: About Us
-page_title: About Us
+subtitle: Engineering & Technical Solutions

 body: |
   Engineering & Technical Solutions (ETS) is a registered engineering and consultancy company operating in Puntland State of Somalia.